 While the Spanish were unwilling to colonize the islands, the English had no such reservations.
 This is partly due to the fact that the first noted English visitors weren’t meant to be there at all.

 In 1609 the ship Sea Venture was part of a large fleet sent to the Jamestown colony to resupply and provide new settlers.
-Unfortunately, the fleet was caught in a particularly vicious hurricane (common in the late 16th and early 17th centuries) and ran aground just off the coast of the Bermudian islands.
+Unfortunately, a particularly vicious hurricane (common in the late 16th and early 17th centuries) caught the fleet and ran the Sea Venture aground just off the coast of the Bermudian islands.

-The islands’ reputation preceded the English, as William Strachey notes:
+The islands’ reputation preceded the English, as William Strachey notes:1

 The marooned English found that the islands weren’t actually so bad after all.
-As no humans had occupied the islands before, the wildlife was not accustomed to apex predators (humans) and food was easy to come by.
+As no humans had occupied the islands before, the wildlife was not accustomed to apex predators and food was plentiful.
 Native fish, turtles, birds and their eggs, and wild fruits and berries were all part of the English diets, as well as wild hogs that had likely made their way to the island via Spanish shipwrecks.

 The weather turned out to be not nearly as bad as advertised either.